blackboxnlp/2020/index.md

 ## Important dates (updated!)

-- August 15, 2020 -- Submission deadline.
+- ~~August 15, 2020~~ -- Submission deadline.
-- September 20, 2020 -- Retraction of workshop papers accepted for EMNLP.
+- ~~September 20, 2020~~ -- Retraction of workshop papers accepted for EMNLP.
-- September 21, 2020 -- Shared task submission deadline
+- ~~September 21, 2020~~ -- Shared task submission deadline
-- September 29, 2020 -- Notification of acceptance.
+- ~~September 29, 2020~~ -- Notification of acceptance.
-- October 10, 2020 -- Camera-ready papers due.
+- ~~October 10, 2020~~ -- Camera-ready papers due.
 - November 20, 2020 -- Workshop.

+## Workshop programme

+TBA

+## Invited speakers

+### Idan Blank, UCLA
+*Understanding NLP’s blackbox with the brain’s blackbox and vice versa*

+This talk will propose a bi-directional link between artificial and biological language processing mechanisms, demonstrating that each can be used as a tool for studying the other.
+First, I will ask: given what we know about language processing in the human brain and mind, what would success in artificial NLP look like?
+Specifically, I will focus on dissociations between language and the rest of high-level cognition to significantly narrow the space of “reasonable expectations” we should pose to language models.
+Next, I will ask: could state-of-the-art NLP systems provide a decent model of the human brain?
+Here, I will describe promising work demonstrating that some NLP systems can accurately predict brain responses to linguistic stimuli, and offer initial clues into what might drive such brain-machine correspondence.

+### Roger Levy, MIT
+*Evaluating and calibrating neural language models for human-like language processing*

+With new architectures, larger datasets, and greater computational power, neural language models are getting better and better at the tasks they’re trained for and at offering out-of-the-box representations that can be fine-tuned for high performance in new tasks.
+But are they getting more and more human-like?
+Here we use linguistic theory and experimental methods inspired by psycholinguistic research to assess zero- and few-shot performance of contemporary neural models on a range of signature human-like language understanding behaviors.
+While we find impressive successes by models trained on large quantities of text alone, we find clear advantages for models with a symbolic component when training data scale is small.
+We also obtain success in calibrate models for more human-like processing.
+Our results highlight the value of insights from psycholinguistics and cognitive science for neural language models of the future.

+### Anna Rogers, University of Copenhagen
+*When BERT plays the lottery, all tickets are winning!*

+The lottery ticket hypothesis was originally developed for randomly initialized models, but might it also apply to pre-trained Transformers?
+If the "good" subnetworks exist, can they tell us anything about how BERT achieves its performance?
 ## Workshop description

 Neural networks have rapidly become a central component in NLP systems in